What does an athletic trainer do?

 What do athletic trainers do working at sports medicine clinics?

-Athletic trainers work with patients, providing treatment and rehabilitation, providing athletic training coverage for a high school or college, and conducting coaches' workshops and other sports medicine educational programs.
+Athletic trainers work with patients to provide treatment and rehabilitation, offer athletic training coverage for a high school or college, and present coaches' workshops and other sports medicine educational programs.

 What do athletic trainers do working at colleges?